JesperLekland/react-native-svg-charts/README.md

 ```

-### Stacked Charts
+### Layered Charts
-This library supports stacking/composing out of the box with simple styling.
-As long as the stacked charts share the same container and are correctly positioned everything will work as expected.
+This library supports layering/composing out of the box with simple styling.
+As long as the layered charts share the same container and are correctly positioned everything will work as expected.
 If your data sets don't share the same max/min data make sure to utilize the `gridMin/gridMax` prop to align the charts.

 ![Stacked Charts](https://raw.githubusercontent.com/jesperlekland/react-native-svg-charts/master/screenshots/stacked-charts.png)